-- 4.13.2.
-The Principal or designated person will disclose any information about a pupil to other members of staff on a need to know basis only. - 4.13.3.
-All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 4.13.4.
-All staff must be aware that they cannot promise a child or an adult to keep secrets / confidences / disclosures.
+- All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - All staff must be aware that they cannot promise a child or an adult to keep secrets / confidences / disclosures.